 Known For : Kamakshi Amman Temple Varadharaja Perumal Temple Devarajaswami Temple

-Widely known for its beautiful 'Kanchipuram sarees' and also referred to as the 'golden city of a thousand temples', Kanchipuram in Tamil Nadu is a popular tourist attraction.
+Widely known for its beautiful 'Kanchipuram sarees' and also referred to as the 'golden city of a thousand temples', Kanchipuram in Tamil Nadu is a popular tourist destination.
 Kanchipuram or Kanchi attracts a lot of tourists from all over the world who are interested in Hinduism or just want to enjoy the marvel of South Indian architecture and grandeur.
 It is particularly known for being a culture and philosophical hub.
-With such an association being made with the city, it is only natural that this destination has become such an influential centre in these avant-garde times.
+Using local transport such as buses or the train is the best way to get to Kanchipuram from Chennai.

 Distance from Chennai: 72 km

 Known For : Vedanthangal Bird sanctuary Karikili Bird Sanctuary

 Lying close to the district of Mahabalipuram is Vedanthangal, best known for its bird sanctuary.
 The compact water tank of 30 hectares that the sanctuary is built around is home to at least 30,000 birds every year during migratory season.
 The sanctuary attracts multitudes of birds, starting with herons, spoonbills, storks, ibises and egrets in the season.
 Avid photographers and bird watchers flock here, especially on weekends making it a popular spot for a weekend trip from Chennai.
 Vedanthangal is best reached by road from Chennai via a car.

 Best Time: November to February

 Known For : Srikalahasteeswara Temple Veyilingala Kona Waterfall Sri Subrahmanya Swamy Temple